ashwinsathish/Open5GS-API/README.md

 # Open5GS API

-A Python API for interacting with Open5GS and UERANSIM components.
+A REST API for interacting with Open5GS and UERANSIM components.
 This package provides comprehensive tools for managing UE configurations, network traffic analysis, and PCF configurations.

 ## Requirements